yonggqiii/it5100a-notes/src/typeclasses/sections/ad-hoc-polymorphism.md

 area(h, house_area) # 12
 ```

-This implementation is silly because we could easily one level of
+This implementation is silly because we could easily remove one level of
 indirection by invoking `rectangle_area` or
 `house_area` directly.
 However, notice that the implementations
 are specific to classes&mdash;or, types&mdash;thus, what we can do is to store